atao60/study-axon-vaadin/README.md

 - set goal to "jetty-run"
 - check "Resolve Workspace artifacts"

+>Note.
+With the option "Resolve Workspace artifacts", no need to package the projects before running "jetty-run".

 Once the launching is successful, check the application by opening from a browser: